Establish a Production Schedule

 Carry Out Comprehensive Data Collection and Processing

 The careful collection of high-quality data during the HDR process is essential for two main reasons.
-First, the inclusion of precise, up-to-date data enhances the value of an HDR as an information resource on national or regional development.
-Second, the availability of detailed data serves to support accurate analysis during the preparation of the report.
+First, the inclusion of precise, up-to-date data enhances the value of an HDR as an information resource.
+Second, the availability of detailed data supports accurate analysis during the preparation of the report.

 The steps in a sound methodology for comprehensive data collection would probably include at least the following:

-- Conduct a survey of the data available on the theme of the HDR and related issues and on human development indicators.
-A logical first initiative in the generation of appropriate data is a review of the data already available on the specific HDR theme and on the status of human development in the country or region.
-The statistics departments of the UN regional commissions, International Labour Organization, UNDP, UNICEF, the World Bank, the World Health Organization and other international organizations, as well as specialized governmental, non-governmental and civil society organizations, are rich repositories of a broad range of useful data.
+- Conduct a survey of the data available on the theme of the HDR and related issues and on human development indicators The statistics departments of the UN regional commissions, International Labour Organization, UNDP, UNICEF, the World Bank, the World Health Organization and other international organizations, as well as specialized governmental, non-governmental and civil society organizations, are rich repositories of a broad range of useful data.

 - Establish an institutional partnership on data issues with national statistics agencies.
 At the local or regional level, the data produced by international organizations may not be sufficiently detailed or nuanced.
 The assistance of national statistics agencies is therefore crucial in the collection or production of reliable, relevant qualitative and quantitative data.
 It is good practice to build a relationship with the national statistical agency and discuss all the data in the report with them: they are often best placed to help find appropriate data, and alert you to problems with the data that you are planning to use.
-In countries with weak statistical capacity, the HDR team should encourage these stakeholders to participate in the HDR process and join in the ancillary contacts with international statistics experts and others interested in the theme.
+In countries with weak statistical capacity, the HDR team should encourage these stakeholders to participate in the HDR process.
 Indeed, a subsidiary goal of the HDR process should be to promote national capabilities in data collection and analysis.
 UNDP can assist in this effort.

-- Examine regularly the availability, reliability and relevance of quantitative data.
+- Examine regularly the availability, reliability and relevance of data.
 Revisit questionable data, update data and fill data gaps (figure 1).
-(The 2004 HDR of Afghanistan and the 2004 report of Kosovo supply examples of successful efforts to fill gaps in data.)
-Seek always the best use of data.

-- Explore fruitful levels of data disaggregation.
+- Explore data disaggregation.
 National or regional averages may mask significant development disparities and pockets of deprivation within a population.
 By disaggregating national or regional data by various population categories (gender, place of urban or rural residence, age, regional location, religious affiliation, ethnic group, and so on), the HDR team can begin to achieve a better understanding of, for example, the distribution of poverty and the nature of development inequalities.
-(See the 2002 Bulgaria HDR, the 2002/2003 Egypt HDR and the 2001 Nepal HDR.)
 The team can also disaggregate time series to evaluate development trends among individual population groups, regions, or sectors.
-(An example of the use of data disaggregation to provide support for policy recommendations is offered in the 2006 HDR in Croatia).

-- Identify non-statistical qualitative data needs and conduct interviews, surveys, opinion polls, perception studies, focus groups and so on to meet the needs.
-Participatory qualitative assessments represent a way to understand people’s perspectives on development within their own reality (box 1).
-(The case of Chile is relevant.)
-Moreover, surveys and other polling methods, for instance, offer people the opportunity to express their aspirations and participate in advocating for policies that reflect these aspirations.
+- Participatory qualitative assessments also represent a way to understand people’s perspectives on development within their own reality (box 1) and offer people the opportunity to express their aspirations and participate in advocating for policies that reflect these aspirations.
 Non-statistical, contextual data are also useful in conducting stakeholder and institutional analyses to shape policy recommendations, as well as in identifying critical issues demanding prompt policy responses.
-(The 2003 Roma HDR offers an example.)

 Instituting broad-based consultations

-The fundamental link among participation, consultation and local ownership is evident in the research and analysis undertaken during the HDR process.
-Participatory mechanisms involving organized structures for dialogue are necessary to sharpen and otherwise enhance rigorous research and analysis that engages with evidence on the needs, views and experiences of stakeholders and takes account of direct stakeholder perspectives on the theme and related issues.
+Participatory mechanisms involving organized structures for dialogue are necessary to enhance research and analysis with information on the needs, views and experiences of stakeholders on the theme and related issues.
 These mechanisms necessarily involve consultations, which may encompass conferences, ad hoc meetings, workshops, brainstorming sessions, focus groups, interviews, and so on, with people in various groups identified by rural or urban location, age, gender, socio-economic status and so forth.
-(An HDR in Thailand offers an example.)

 Such participatory mechanisms and consultations promote local ownership of the HDR process.
 They also help generate public interest in the report, engage stakeholders in efforts to provide validation for the report’s findings and represent a first step in mobilizing public action to implement the report’s recommendations.